CassieMcPeek/Lab4/README.md

 # Reverse Engineering

 I printed out the screenshots of the signals for 700 ns and wrote directly on them.
 The screenshots will be below as soon as I upload them.

+For my analysis of 50 to 100 ns, I will step you through what I did.

+1. IR loads '3' because when irld is '1', '3' is on the data bus.
+2. 'b' - 1011 is 1101 implementing ROR.
+The ROR happens because that is the instruction in 'IR' the 'b' is rotated because it was loaded into the accumulator for the previous instruction ('7').
+3. '4' goes into the IR because of the out function.
+4. accld = '1' so the accumulator changes
+5. MarLo changes to '3' because MarLoLD is '1' and data = '3' so it loads the data
+6. IR changes whenever IRld is high ('1') and loads whatever is in data.
+7. addrsel = '1' so addr goes to MarHi and MarLo.
+MarHi = 0000 and MarLo = 0011. addr = '00000011'
+8. the same thing happens as step 1 with MarHi.
+9. Jumpsel = '1' so it puts marHi and MarLo into PC and restarts the pc incrementing.
+It also becomes the addr because addrsel = '1'.
+10. ROR from "1101" to "1110" because accld = '1'
+11. It seems like whenevera load is '1' the corresponding signals change in relation to what is on the data bus and/or the accumulator.